 Fulford Cave Campgound – Located in a sparse stand of young aspen, spruce and fir, near an active beaver pond and East Brush Creek.
 9,400 feet in elevation, nice views of Yeoman Park.
 It is about a 30-40 minute drive to Eagle.
 There is no cell service.

 Sylvan Lake Campground – Nestled against a mountain backdrop, the campground at Sylvan Lake State Park is one of the most scenic spots in Colorado.
 Conveniently located 25 minutes southeast of Eagle.
 This campground is close to the race route.
-Please note that Sylvan Lake State Park is undergoing a renovation in 2018 adn 2019.
-The park is closed to all activities, even camping.
+Please note that Sylvan Lake State Park is undergoing a renovation through 2020.
+Check ahead of time that camping is open and/or available.

 Yeoman Park Campground – At an elevation of 9,000 ft, Yeoman Park campground is located on the edge of a wetland meadow near Brush Creek and is partly within a mature spruce forest.
 This campground is roughly a 30-40 minute drive to Eagle.
 There is no cell service.

 Primitive Camping – Primitive camping is available in the White River National Forest and adjacent BLM lands.
-There are a few spots to squat up Bellyache Rd and Hardscrabble Mountain Rd.
+There are a few spots to squat up on Bellyache Rd and Hardscrabble Mountain Rd.
 Please utilize the existing camp sites and be sure to pack out what you pack in.
 Further to the west just off I-70 near Dotsero is Coffee Pot Rd.
 There are primitive camping areas all along this US Forest Service Rd.